-Michigan pesticide applicator review sessions, recertifications credits and testing options for winter 2022
+Michigan pesticide applicator review sessions, recertifications credits and testing options for fall 2022 and winter 2023

 In service to Michigan agriculture, Michigan State University Extension has developed this short FAQ to help restricted use pesticide (RUP) applicators find the testing and recertification options that work best for them.